Meet Our Guides

 Jimmy Sim +

-He enjoys going off the beaten track to explore Singapore's nooks and crannies and is both particularly fascinated by & knowledgeable about the country's World War 2 history.
+He enjoys going off the beaten track to explore Singapore's nooks and crannies and is both particularly fascinated by and knowledgeable about the country's World War II history.

-In his free time, he loves to explore other countries around South East Asia & discovering the rich culture and heritage of the region.
+In his free time, Jimmy loves to explore other countries around Southeast Asia and discovering the rich culture and heritage of the region.

 In addition to English, he speaks Malay.